Ifeanyi-omeck/Deep_Faces/README.md

 detect a human face and predicts gender

 ### What is contained in this Repo?
+* ml_model:  containing saved deep learning models.
-* Validation: folder containing images.
+* notebooks: notebook containing code for different models